 Parental involvement can take many forms depending upon a wide range of variables.
 What is, I believe, non-negotiable is the need for parents to give their children the message that school and learning are important and that we, as parents, care about what happens at school and care about what our children are learning.
 We need to give that message to our children and to their school(s).

 Volunteering in your child’s classroom or school is one way to be involved, but it is not the only way.
 Attending PTA/PTSA meetings, parent conferences, school plays, sporting events and chaperoning field trips are all visible ways to be involved as well.
 However, even more effective than those visible means of involvement is spending time, once a day or even once a week, with your child, talking about his or her school day, homework, friends, things they found funny, things that were hard, things they need or needed help with, things they were proud of.
-These consistent and on-going conversations give your child the message that you care about him or her as a person and as a learner.
+These consistent and on-going conversations give your child the message that you care about and value them as a person and as a learner.

 When I asked my now grown children the “how school went today” question, the response was always “fine.”
 My follow-up question, “What did you learn today?” didn’t elicit more than the standard “nothing” reply.
 Okay, this line of conversation wasn’t getting either of us anywhere, so I altered my line of questions to some of the following and they turned out to be conversation starters instead of stoppers: